 It is presented as a white to cream coloured powder in a single dose glass vial accompanied

 reconstitution, the solution is colourless to slightly yellowish and should be clear

 It should be essentially free from visible particles.

 CEPROTIN comes in two strengths: 500 IU and 1000 IU.
 The active component of CEPROTIN

 human albumin, which acts as a stabilizer.

-Sterile water for injection
+Sterile water for injections

-Baxalta Australia Pty Ltd
+Shire Australia Pty Limited

-This leaflet was prepared in May 2015.
+This leaflet was prepared in June 2018.